isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 truncate table transactions;
 ```

-Sadly, we have no unique transaction identifiers, so I cannot really define a proper primary key.
+Unfortunately, there are no unique transaction identifiers, so I can't define a proper primary key.
-I am trying to make do with a `UNIQUE INDEX`, but it is likely overly specific.
+Instead, I use a `UNIQUE INDEX`, which may be overly specific.

-The failure scenario is that I have to specify start and end dates when exporting the account statements,
+When exporting account statements, I must specify start and end dates,
-and sometimes a few records are exported twice: At the end of the one statement file,
-and at the beginning of the next statement file again.
+which sometimes results in duplicate records at the end of one statement and the beginning of the next.

-To prevent loading the same line twice if it happens to appear in multiple CSV files this unique index is probably okay.
+To avoid loading the same line twice if it appears in multiple CSV files, this unique index should be adequate.

-I load can load the various CSV files into this table:
+I can load the various CSV files into this table:

 ```sql
 load data infile